T-mclennan/SF-Hacks-Project/README.md

 ## CoLabs: Hackathon project from the weekend 3/5/2021-3/7/2021:

 Designed, coded and deployed over the course of 1-2 days.
-Some UI elements were completed after the fact.
+Remaining styling for Browse / Page components added after the fact.

 <img width="1280" alt="Screen Shot 2021-03-07 at 11 15 16 PM" src="https://user-images.githubusercontent.com/43154475/110576420-9a6c0980-8115-11eb-931b-9992684a8a58.png">

 ___________________________________________________________
+#### Writeup form the hackathon:

 ## Inspiration:
 Our goal was to create a platform that energizes the CS student community and encourages collaboration and dialog.
 The path to becoming a professional programmer can be overwhelming and intimidating at first.
 Sharing this process with other people makes more enjoyable, and better prepares students for working with others in a professional environments.
 Our project strives to connect people who can help make the learning process a mutually enjoyable one on the road to becoming better developers.

 ## What it does:
-A model use case is someone who has a great idea for a project, but is seeking help with certain aspects of the implementation.
+A model user story is someone who has a great idea for a project, but is seeking help with certain aspects of the implementation.
 Likewise someone with a specific skillset might be interested in finding a project where those skills could go to use.
 This application acts as a bulletin board where anyone interested can share goals, ideas, resources, and make connections.
 Other use cases could include forming study groups, finding people to practice technical and behavioral interviews, exchanging programming books, finding people to do small paid gigs.  we aimed to create something like a miniature, casual craigslist but centered on the beginner programming community.

 The core functionality consists of either composing or browsing posts.
 Posts themselves are very static and have low interactivity, but are sortable and by the person browsing based on categories and other information provided.
 We think of a Post as being almost like an ad in the paper, or a message left on a post-it note.
 We aim to keep the platform very simple, but hope to have more styling than a standard message board.
 The main browsing page would have abbreviated version of the posts that would have some colored tagging or picture denoting its category and some high level description of content.
 When clicked this would navigate to a full page with all the information the user provided displayed in full.